-Reduce impacts on habitats, species and designated and undesignated sites; greenspace networks and habitat connectivity, including river and stream corridors.
+Avoid impacts on habitats, species and sites, especially those designated; irreplaceable habitats and priority habitats and species; greenspace networks and habitat connectivity, including river and stream corridors by employing the avoidancemitigate-compensate hierarchy.

-Encourage biodiversity on site.
+• Encourage biodiversity on site.

 These issues have been taken into account in the review of the SA framework that will be used to assess the Placemaking Plan DPD (see Section 4 of this report).